gazbert/bxbot/README.md

 The Trading Engine will only send 1 thread through your Exchange Adapter; you do not have to code for concurrency.

-The project Javadoc will be useful too.
-It can be found in the `./bxbot-exchange-api/target/apidocs` and `./bxbot-trading-api/target/apidocs` folders after running the Maven build - see the _Build Guide_ section.

 ##### Error Handling
 Your Exchange Adapter implementation should throw a [`TradingApiException`](./bxbot-trading-api/src/main/java/com/gazbert/bxbot/trading/api/TradingApiException.java) whenever it breaks; the Trading Strategies should catch this and decide how they want to proceed.